nashville-software-school/server-side-python-curriculum/orientation/exercises/10_TEST_ANIMALS.md

 ## Overview

 As a team, we'll be building unit test coverage for all the functionality of the code in the `animal` module.
-We'll discuss how writing tests often affect the implementation code, and how to think bout covering edge cases in your test suit.
+We'll discuss how writing tests often affect the implementation code, and how to think about covering edge cases in your test suite.

 ## Instructions